Divided Dyersville council votes to keep pool closed this year

 “I think if you have to take something away from someone, you should try to give something back to them,” he said.

-Council members also had considered options such as limiting the number of people at the pool or allowing private swim lessons only.
-The latter option would have saved the city $63,735.
+Council members also considered options such as limiting the number of people at the pool or allowing private swimming lessons only.
+The latter option would have saved $63,735.

-“What I can reassure you is that we are going to work very hard and diligently to make sure next year is the best pool season," City Administrator Mick Michel said.
+“What I can reassure you is that we are going to work very hard and diligently to make sure next year is the best pool season,” said City Administrator Mick Michel.

-The council also approved a downtown urban renewal plan, which will allow property owners along Main Street and all of the city's downtown area, excluding City Hall and Twin Steeples Landing, to participate in tax increment financing.

-This financing method incentivizes property owners to improve or renovate their buildings by giving them back a portion of the increased property taxes they would have incurred as a result of the improvements.